Other November pages: Leaf fall and autumn colours • Flowers • Birds and insects • Weather

 Early in the month a few fallen acorns and the spiky seed cases of sweet chestnut may be evident on the ground, but they soon disappear, either getting eaten or trodden into the mud.
 Also early in the month some apples may remain on the bare branches of garden trees, as indeed may a few crab apples on wild ones: otherwise you may see a thick skirt of fallen crab apples around a particular tree.

-Mistletoe is visible in trees once their foliage is gone, usually on poplar and lime, though sometimes also on apple, maples or hawthorn: its glassy white berries are a favourite food of mistle thrushes, hence the bird's name, though overwintering blackcaps are also partial to them and apparently quite instrumental in the spread of the plant these days.
+Mistletoe is visible in trees once their foliage is gone, usually on poplar and lime, though sometimes also on apple, maples or hawthorn.
+Its glassy white berries are a favourite food of mistle thrushes, hence the bird's name.
+Migrant fieldfares and redwings will also eat them, as will overwintering blackcaps, the latter apparently being quite instrumental in the spread of the plant these days.

 Roe deer like mistle berries too - when they can get reach them, which is not often: that is why you don't usually find mistletoe close to the ground.
 Don't confuse mistletoe with the remain of birds nests, which are also visible once the leaves fall: it is interesting to see what sites the birds chose.